Neural models

 hf_id – The HuggingFace ID

-XPM Configxpmir.neural.dual.DotDense(*, checkpoint, encoder, query_encoder)[source]
+XPM Configxpmir.neural.dual.DotDense(*, doc, bibtex, encoder, query_encoder)[source]

 Dual model based on inner product.